 “OUR APPROACH IS BEYOND THE TEXTBOOK: FOCUSING ON CREATIVITY, CRITICAL THINKING AND LEADERSHIP IN ALL THAT WE DO.”

-Intermediate School begins in the third grade and ends after the sixth grade.
+Intermediate School begins in the third grade and ends after the fifth grade.
 The curriculum of religion, mathematics, science, social studies, English, grammar, writing, literature, handwriting, Spanish, physical education, technology, and music that was slowly introduced in our Primary School is at the heart of our Intermediate School as students begin to truly find their strengths in and out of the classroom.
 Technology is integrated more in the classrooms, Spanish classes are taken twice weekly starting in the fourth grade, and students take more advanced and active roles in the weekly Masses and the school community.
 Students have the opportunity to learn more about music and instruments through the Band for Today program.
 Students are also introduced to a vast array of student activities and clubs to help further their personal and academic development.
 Student Council positions are also made available to students starting in the fourth grade -- training the future leaders of our school and beyond to serve their peers with respect and fairness.

 As students start to learn more and more about who they are and where they are, the curriculum and approach begins to require students to look inside of themselves and ask the formative questions that assist them in their growing process.

-The Upper School, made of the Seventh and Eighth Grade, is where the leaders of our school are found.
+The Middle School, made of Sixth, Seventh and Eighth Grade, is where the leaders of our school are found.
 Even if students are not representatives in the student council, they are all made aware that they are the role models for the students beneath them.
 As the students continue to grow as individuals and members of their communities, so does the St. William School curriculum and approach.
 The students' rigorous studies flourish in their two years in the Upper School, ensuring them success in high school placement, performance, and their schooling beyond.
 The 8th graders are also invited to join the Stock Market Program, helping them incorporate their lessons in real world applications.
 All elements of the previous schools meet in the Upper School: the love for learning, the emphasis on success in the classroom, the benefits of a values-based education and the sacredness of the Holy Sacraments come into fruition by the time our students graduate from our upper school.
 After years of community building and classroom learning at SWS, we hope our alumni have the means to serve their future academic and social communities with intellectual competence, an openness to growth, a commitment to teaching and living the Gospel messages, and a spirit of justice fostered in a love for all peoples.